Dedeo3/FoodHub/README.md

 # FoodHub

-## Foodhub is delicvery aplication.
-The feature consist of:
+## Foodhub is a delivery application.
+The feature consists of:
 - Login/Register
 - Basic profile management
 - location tracking